RobbieHember/fcgadgets/README.md

 * Streamline project setup and integration with BC information systems
 	* Vegetation Resource Inventory (VRI)
 	* Reporting Silviculture Updates and Land Status Tracking System (RESULTS)
-	* Natural disturbance databases
-	* Climate databases
+	* Wildfire perimiter and burn severity databases
+	* Aerial overview (forest insects and disease) survey
+	* ClimateNA base-period mean climate
 	* Growth and yield models
 * Automated pre- and post-processing
 * Benefit from the diverse ecosystem of existing and new modelling approaches